Smars-Bin-Hu/AMOD-5410-team-project-ecommerce-DWH/src/README.md

 127.0.0.1   airflow
 ```

-Login Container
+### Log in containers

-Directly login the container by below docker command:
+Login Container by directly logging in the container by below docker command:
 ```bash
 docker exec -it --user root hadoop-master bash docker exec -it --user root hadoop-worker1 bash